WebAssembly/spec/spectec/test-prose/TEST.md

 6. Let c be an element of $vbinop_(sh, vbinop, c_1, c_2).
 7. Push the value (V128.CONST c) to the stack.

+Step_pure/vternop sh vternop
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+2. Pop the value (V128.CONST c_3) from the stack.
+3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+4. Pop the value (V128.CONST c_2) from the stack.
+5. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+6. Pop the value (V128.CONST c_1) from the stack.
+7. If (|$vternop_(sh, vternop, c_1, c_2, c_3)| ≤ 0), then:
+  a.
+Trap.
+8. Let c be an element of $vternop_(sh, vternop, c_1, c_2, c_3).
+9. Push the value (V128.CONST c) to the stack.

 Step_pure/vtestop (Jnn X M) ALL_TRUE
 1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c) from the stack.